Last Updated on January 28, 2021

-For solo travelers or couples, assembling an itinerary for a place like Morocco – including booking hotels and overland transport – can seem daunting.
-Small group tour operators like Intrepid make it possible for even solo female travelers to immerse themselves in a culture while having the work and worry of the planning taken care of.
+For solo travelers and even friends or couples, assembling an itinerary for a place like Morocco, including booking hotels and overland transport, can seem daunting.
+Small group tour operators like Intrepid Travel and G Adventures make it possible for travelers to immerse themselves in a culture while having the work and worry of the planning taken care of for them.

 Morocco Haphazard Rating: (3 of 5).
 Expect more basic hotels and services, particularly outside of the large cities.
 The winding old city medinas are difficult to navigate.
 Female travelers may feel they receive unwanted comments or attention.